Peter John Buckley

 Locations where class 2.1.1 substances are present [Regulation 10.34, Health and Safety at Work (Hazardous Substances) Regulations 2017]

-Conditions: The certification of locations where class 2.1.1 substances are present is limited to:
+Scope: The certification of locations where class 2.1.1 substances are present is authorised for:

-ii. storage in stationary container systems to a maximum aggregate quantity of 12,000 L that:
+ii. storage in stationary container systems to a maximum aggregate quantity of 12,000 L.

 Class 3.1